damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 Functional tests, sometimes called UI tests or emulator tests, are great for those times when unit tests aren't practical.
 They are often used when you want to test a distinct user path that would be difficult to unit test.
 In our [sample app](https://gitlab.com/greysonp/gitlab-ci-android/tree/master/app/src/androidTest/java/com/greysonparrelli/gitlabciandroid), we test the path of a user inputting numbers, pressing "Calculate," and seeing the result in the next Activity.
 Functional tests run on an actual Android device or emulator and can therefore be slow to execute, meaning that are typically only used when other testing methods aren't sufficient.
 For more information on functional tests, you can consult the [official documentation](https://developer.android.com/training/testing/ui-testing/index.html).

 Because functional tests run on an actual Android device or emulator, they tend to be finnicky.
 Any number of things could happen to screw up the test, including the screen locking.
 To help prevent this, the sample project includes a [base class](https://gitlab.com/greysonp/gitlab-ci-android/blob/master/app/src/androidTest/java/com/greysonparrelli/gitlabciandroid/TestBase.java) for tests to ensure the screen is unlocked when the tests are run.
-The base class contains this `@Before`-annotated method, ensuring that it is run before each of your tests:
+The base class contains this `@Before`-annotated method, meaning that it is run before each of your tests:

 ```java
 @Before